Reviewing MaxCyte (MXCT) and Its Rivals

 |2.57

-As a group, “Commercial physical research” companies have a potential upside of 40.84%.
-Given MaxCyte’s rivals higher probable upside, analysts clearly believe MaxCyte has less favorable growth aspects than its rivals.
+As a group, “Commercial physical research” companies have a potential upside of 46.25%.
+Given MaxCyte’s peers higher possible upside, analysts plainly believe MaxCyte has less favorable growth aspects than its peers.

+65.9% of MaxCyte shares are owned by institutional investors.
+Comparatively, 59.5% of shares of all “Commercial physical research” companies are owned by institutional investors.
+5.1% of MaxCyte shares are owned by company insiders.
+Comparatively, 11.4% of shares of all “Commercial physical research” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

-This table compares MaxCyte and its rivals revenue, earnings per share and valuation.
+This table compares MaxCyte and its peers’ net margins, return on equity and return on assets.

 |MaxCyte